 Sale of the Warhol work, say the partners in a Maecenas blog post, will be followed by sales of Picasso and Rembrandt pieces.

-The Maecenas art-on-a-blockchain system, which can be accessed only by purchasing the company’s crypto token, “throws open the art market to a new class of investors who will now be able to chip in to share the ownership in a multimillion-dollar painting.”
+The Maecenas art-on-a-blockchain system, which, naturally, can only be accessed by purchasing the company’s crypto token, “throws open the art market to a new class of investors who will now be able to chip in to share the ownership in a multimillion-dollar painting.”